fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 better than the mean of the response variable.
 Therefore, our model does not account for much of the variation in the explanatory variable.

+The cut-off for a "good" $R^2$ value varies by research question and data set.
+There are scenarios in which explaining 10% of the variation in an outcome variable is "good", while there are others where we may only be satisfied with much higher $R^2$ values.
+The most important thing is to not blindly rely on
+$R^2$ as a measure of model fit.
+While it is a useful assessment, it needs to be interpreted in the context of the research question and the assumptions of the model used.

 >## Exercise
 >Find the R-squared value for the `summ` output of our `BPSysAve_AgeMonths_lm` model from